 John B. Watson, shown in Figure 6.8, is considered the founder of behaviorism.
 Behaviorism is a school of thought that arose during the first part of the 20th century, which incorporates elements of Pavlov's classical conditioning (Hunt, 2007).
 In stark contrast with Freud, who considered the reasons for behavior to be hidden in the unconscious, Watson championed the idea that all behavior can be studied as a simple stimulus-response reaction, without regard for internal processes.
 Watson argued that in order for psychology to become a legitimate science, it must shift its concern away from internal mental processes because mental processes cannot be seen or measured.
-Instead, he asserted that can be measured.
+Instead, he asserted that psychology must focus on outward observable behavior that can be measured.